jdeluyck/kcoreorg-website/_posts/2008/2008-12-25-vmware-server-20-with-kernel-2628.md

 ---
 I just finished updating my machine to the latest Linux kernel, <a href="http://marc.info/?l=linux-kernel&m=123016280131543&w=2" target="_blank">2.6.28</a>.
 All worked, except for <a href="http://www.vmware.com/products/server/" target="_blank">VMWare Server</a> (which was still at 1.0.8).
 Since 2.0 has been released, time for an upgrade!

-Downloaded, installed, configuration didn&#8217;t work for the vsock module.
+Downloaded, installed, configuration didn't work for the vsock module.
 Actually, it built, but failed to load due to some missing symbols.
 After some digging I came across the following patch that modifies the vmware-config.pl script:

 (note: very bad wordwrapping here, download the file below and use that!)